jlpteaching/comparch/modules/gem5/_posts/2000-04-01-assignment2.md

 As part of this assignment, you will only modify/change the CPU model.
 Models for the board, cache hierarchy, and memory will remain a constant in your experiment.

 - Board models: You can find all the models you need to use for your CPU (processor) under `components/boards.py`.
 You will only be using `HW2RISCVBoard` in this assignment.
 - CPU models: You can find all the models you need to use for your CPU (processor) under `components/processors.py`.
+There are a few classes defined in `components/processors.py`.
+However, the main classes (models) you will need to use are `HW2TimingSimpleCPU` and `HW2MinorCPU`.
 - Cache models: You can find all the models you need to use for your cache hierarchy under `components/cache_hierarchies.py`.
 You will only use `HW2MESITwoLevelCache` in this assignment.
 - Memory models: You can find all the models you need to use for your memory under `components/memories.py`.
 You will only use `HW2DDR3_1600_8x8` in this assignment.
+- Clock frequency: You can use a clock frequency of `4 GHz` for all of your simulations.

 ### **IMPORTANT NOTE**